buraglio/draft-nbrr-v6ops-clat-status/draft-nbrr-v6ops-clat-status.md

 within 464XLAT as defined in {{RFC6877}}.
 It also identifies remaining issues in providing ubiquitous and efficient CLAT support on a global scale.
 Since publication in April 2013, 464XLAT has made a significant impact on mobile networks wishing to implement endpoints purely with IPv6.
 This has allowed the IPv6 Internet to expand dramatically as well as increase IPv6 deployments across wireline and enterprise-style networks.

+--- middle

+# Introduction

 The increase of IPv6-only deployments since around 2021 has highlighted the importance of the 464XLAT technology, and specifically CLAT technology, in enabling access to legacy IPv4-only resources.
 Inclusion of CLAT technology, as either a default addition or a user-installable feature, has been a notable enabler of a more seamless migration off of legacy IP.

---- middle

-# Introduction

-TODO Introduction
+The availability of client side translation has proliferated over the last several years, and many options and implementations exist.
+This document details the findings of an availability study of major non-mobile operating systems and their status as a feature availability.
+Additionally, basic functionality and performance is tested between varying systems using common performance testing tools.

 # Terminology